entazis/experience-log/README.md

 Through these efforts, the project not only enhanced the technical infrastructure of the platform but also improved team dynamics and streamlined development processes, setting a strong foundation for future growth and scalability.

-Skills: Multi-Tenant Management · GitFlow · React · API Development · JSON · Schema · Integration Testing · B2B2C · NestJS · Redis · Open API · REST APIs · Git · TypeScript · React.js
+**Skills:** NestJS · Redis · TypeScript · Multi-Tenant Management · JSON Schema · B2B2C · Microservices

-## 2022.04 - 2024.03: Evolution of Location Service and Geofence Management
+### 2022.04 - 2024.03: Evolution of Location Service and Geofence Management

 The project started with the development of a central location base storage (CLBS) system to manage IoT device location data.
 Initially, locations were stored as GeoJSON in MongoDB, transmitted via HTTP, and retrieved by clients to display on maps.
 This setup was inefficient for real-time tracking and lacked advanced geofencing features.